dvdoug/behat-code-coverage/doc/index.rst

 CodeCoverageExtension
 =====================

 The Code Coverage extension allows you to collect local and/or remote code coverage.

+Use this extension to find unused/obsolete contexts or step definitions.

+Please don't use this extension to achieve 100% code coverage.

 Installation
 ============